Will the Real Jesus Please Stand up: A Look at the Criteria That Determines Authenticity of Gospel Texts, Part I

-Misunderstanding and misrepresentations abound with regard to Jesus of Nazareth.
-It would seem that many individuals have chosen to create their own version of who Jesus was and is.
-Some believe he is the Messiah; some say he was a prophet; some suggest he was a mere man who married and had children with Mary Magdalene; some say he was crazy and illiterate.
-A few others say he never even existed.
+Misunderstanding and misrepresentations abound regarding Jesus of Nazareth.
+Many individuals have chosen to create their own version of who Jesus was and is.
+Some believe Jesus is the Messiah; some say he was a prophet; some suggest he was a mere man who married and had children with Mary Magdalene; some say he was crazy and illiterate; a few others say he never even existed.
 In truth, we cannot create our own version of Jesus anymore than we can create our own version of one another.
 You are who you are; I am who I am; Jesus is who he was.

-Anyone who is truly interested in knowing about the real historical Jesus must study the historical documentation about him.
-They must then apply the same criterion (of those documents) that Bible scholars use to determine truths about the historical Jesus of 1st Century Judea.
+Anyone who is honestly interested in knowing the actual biblical Jesus must study the historical documentation about him and must then apply the same criterion (of those documents) that Bible scholars use to determine truths of 1st century Judea.

 The Synoptic Gospels

-What most people do not know or perhaps choose not to appreciate is that the best historical evidence we have for understanding the true Jesus Christ actually comes from the New Testament and in particular, the Synoptic gospels, comprised of Mark, Matthew and Luke.
+What most people do not know, or perhaps choose not to appreciate, is that the best historical evidence we have for understanding the true Jesus Christ comes from the New Testament and the Synoptic gospels comprised of Mark, Matthew and Luke.

 Eyewitness Accounts: An Important Criterion

 By way of attempting to disprove the relevance of eyewitness criteria, someone asked if I could possibly remember what happened in my life 30 years ago.
 While I do not even remember what I ate for dinner two weeks ago, had you or I witnessed the crucifixion and resurrection of a person we loved, I dare say, we would never forget that day.